Dr. Ellie Shelburne

 Dr. DeLisle sees appointments on Tuesday afternoons, as well as all day Wednesdays, Thursdays and Fridays.
 She performs surgeries and procedures on Wednesdays.
 On Saturdays, the doctors rotate so make sure if you have a particular doctor you would like to see, please call well in advance.
 The doctor’s schedule is subject to change.

 Dr. Jessica Dias grew up in Belchertown, Massachusetts.
 She received her Bachelor of Science from the University of Massachusetts at Amherst in 2002.
 Dr. Dias spent several years in the exciting world of stem cell research before deciding to pursue a career in veterinary medicine.
 In May of 2013, she received her Doctorate of Veterinary Medicine from the University of Wisconsin, School of Veterinary Medicine.
 Upon completion of her degree, she traveled to Los Angeles and worked at a 24 hour emergency hospital while pursuing an internship.

 Dr. Dias returned to the Pioneer Valley in 2014 as an associate veterinarian at Wickaboag Animal Hospital in West Brookfield.
 We were looking to expand our veterinary team due to high appointment demand at the Northampton Veterinary Clinic, and knew when we met Dr. Dias she would make a wonderful addition.
 Her goals include practicing the highest quality of care for her patients and forming long-term relationships with her clients and their companion animals.

-Dr. Dias’s professional interests include alternative medicine, behavior modification, internal medicine, cardiology and surgery.
+Dr. Dias’ professional interests include alternative medicine, behavior modification, internal medicine, cardiology and surgery.

-She shares her home with her Husband, two children, and her two Himalayans Maya and Ollie.
+She shares her home with her two children and her two Himalayans, Maya and Ollie.
 In addition to her work, Dr. Dias enjoys yoga, hiking, cycling and reading.